ssube/textual-engine/docs/world-templates.md

 | `id`   | literal string  | not present     | literal string |
 | `name` | template string | template string | literal string |

+The metadata is a convenient container for localization and searching, containing the entity's unique ID along with its short display name and longer description.

 For example:

 #### Example Template Metadata

+This is how metadata should appear in a base template:

 ```yaml
 meta: